utkarsh006/LeetCode-Grind/Guidelines.md

 - ```$ git push -u origin Branch_Name```

 ### Step 7 : Pull Request
-- Go to your repository in browser and click on compare and pull requests.
+- Go to your repository in browser and click on `compare and pull requests`.
 Then add a title and description to your pull request that explains your contribution.

-- Yahoo !
-Your Pull Request has been submitted and will be reviewed by the moderators and merged.🥳
+- Your Pull Request has been submitted and will be reviewed by the moderators and merged 😎
+- **Delete the branch** after your PR gets merged as a good coding practice.